comegrant/dbt_docs_test/projects/data-model/README.md

 - Use trailing commas
 - Do not use abbreviation in aliase and CTEs, i.e, use `order_lines` rather than `baol`
 - Joins should always be done using left join and a where clause if filtering is needed instead of an inner join
+- Grouping (and ordering) should be done implisitt by either using `group by 1, 2 ,3 etc` or `group by all`.
+See this [doc](https://www.getdbt.com/blog/write-better-sql-a-defense-of-group-by-1) for reference on why.

 #### Code structure
-Each model should start with a CTE which does select * from the source/model of interest.
-In silver you would typically call this CTE `source` since you only extract form one table, while in intermediate and gold whereby you join several models you typically give the CTEs names which referes to the model it reads from.
-After this there should be one CTE for each bigger transformation step which describes the actitivy of the CTE.
-Lastly one end the script by doing a `select * from` the last created CTE.
+Each model should start with a CTE which does `select * from` the source/model of interest.
+In silver you would typically call this CTE `source` since you only extract from one table, while in intermediate and gold whereby you join several models you typically give the CTEs names which referes to the model it reads from.
+After this there should be one CTE for each bigger transformation step which describes the activity of the CTE.
+Lastly, the script should end by doing a `select * from` the last created CTE.
 See the pseudo code below or look into already created models to checkout the structure.

 ```
 with